How to Tattoo: Drawing Exercises for Aspiring Tattoo Artists

 7. Find Someone to Apprentice With

-Start off by handing out fliers for an artist you like and show him or her that you are dedicated and want to work for them.
-As an apprentice, you are an assistant, so you will start by learning about all the things the shop does before you get to work on people.
-These are important skills to know, as you will probably spend more of your career cleaning up and setting up than you will inking.
-So, use your apprenticeship to make friends and challenge yourself.
+In exchange for hands-on experience and information, as an apprentice, you are an assistant, so you will start by learning about all the things the shop does before you get to work on people.
+These are important skills to know, as you will probably spend more of your time cleaning up and setting up than you will inking.
+Start off by volunteering to do work for an artist you like to show him or her that you are dedicated and want to work for them.

 Listen and learn.
 Look at the flash on the wall and think about how you can make it unique.
 And most of all, be friendly—tattooing involves a lot of time dealing with people.